acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/implementing-simple-addon.md

-Minimally, a package must include a package descriptor file named "package.json": this file contains information about the package such as a short description, the authors, and the other pakcages it depends on.
+Minimally, a package must include a package descriptor file named "package.json": this file contains information about the package such as a short description, the authors, and the other packages it depends on.

 Packages must also follow a particular directory structure.